movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 a16
 ~~~

-Specifies the size of image address components: 16 or 32 bits (32 bits by default).
+Specifies size of image address components: 16 or 32 bits (32 bits by default).
+GFX9 and GFX10 only.

     ======================================== ================================================
     Syntax                                   Description